 PHOTOGRAPHING MUSIC ICON RICHARD ASHCROFT

-A personal story about photographing music icon and The Verve front man Richard Ashcroft and how music helped inspire a photography career.
-With images from Richard Ashcroft Natural Rebel tour in Manchester by celebrity, music and event photographer Wes Simpson
+A personal story about photographing music icon and The Verve frontman Richard Ashcroft and how music helped inspire my photography career.
+With images from Richard Ashcroft Natural Rebel tour, Albert Hall, Manchester by celebrity, music and event photographer Wes Simpson.

 I was always interested in the world of cinema and music.
 I spent most of my free time watching films and listening to music.
-Firstly, it was pop music and Michael Jackson but then I discovered ‘real bands’ like Nirvana, The Smiths, The Beatles and The Stones Roses and Oasis.
+Firstly, it was pop music and Michael Jackson but then I discovered ‘real bands’ like Nirvana, The Smiths, The Beatles, The Stones Roses and Oasis.

-What I found appealing about this was they provided a connection; they were young working class lads around my age that looked and talked similar to me, following their dreams and making music that I could relate too.
-I have always loved music and how it can help switch your mood.
-It has the power to help you smile, cry and dance, but more importantly you can anchor a memory to a song and an album can provide the soundtrack to a time in your life.
+What I found appealing about this was they provided a connection; they were working-class lads that looked and talked similar to me, they were following their dreams and making music that I could relate too.
+I have always loved how music can help switch your mood.
+It has the power to help you smile, cry and dance, but more importantly, you can anchor a memory to a song and an album can provide the soundtrack to a time in your life.

-The following year was a big turning point for me when I went to see The Verve at Haigh Hall in Wigan, which was billed as their home coming gig and was completely sold out.
-Waking up on the day of the gig with no ticket to access the concert didn’t deter myself and best friend John, when we decided to take the chance and headed to Wigan to see if we could get a ticket outside the venue.
+The following year was a big turning point for me when I went to see The Verve at Haigh Hall in Wigan, which was billed as their homecoming gig and was completely sold out.
+Waking up on the day of the gig with no ticket for accessing the concert didn’t deter me and best friend John when we decided to take the chance and headed to Wigan to see if we could get a ticket outside the venue.
 Determined to see our favourite band (By hook or by crook) we got tickets, which provided a life long narrative that anything is possible!

 Read: the personal story of how I became a photographer Here